Chika256/commodity-dashboard/README.md

 # CCI Commodity Dashboard

-A real-time commodity price monitoring dashboard built for showcasing front-office engineering skills relevant to Castleton Commodities International (CCI).
+A real-time commodity price monitoring dashboard.
 The dashboard surfaces live market data, contextual analytics, and visualizations to support trading decisions for WTI crude, Brent, Natural Gas, Gold, and Silver.

 ## Why it matters for a front-office internship
 - Demonstrates ability to build resilient data pipelines and latency-aware UIs that traders rely on.